Wortmeister-HQ/zahlwort2num/README.md

 # zahlwort2num

+:de: :de: :de:
 A small but useful (due shortage of/low quality support for lang_DE) package for handy convertion of german numerals (also ordinal) written as words to numbers.

 This might be a good complementary lib to https://github.com/savoirfairelinux/num2words

 _Currently is doesn't support swiss variant.
-TBD_
+TBD_:ch:

 # Installation